 You may be able to reserve seats with extra space for your journey.
 Some of these seats are located close to Emergency Exit doors, and some are situated behind a 'bulkhead' or dividing wall, where there's extra space from not having a seat in front of you.
 For safety reasons, Emergency Exit seats are only available to passengers who are able bodied and of suitable size.
 You must have no medical conditions and, in the opinion of the cabin crew or check-in staff, have the strength and full mobility to open the Emergency Exit door.
 It is a Civil Aviation Authority requirement that only customers aged 14 years and over occupy these seats.
 Extension seatbelts cannot be provided on Emergency Exit rows.
 Only a limited number of seats with additional space are available

-Seats together: guarantee that your party sits together on both the outbound and homeward Thomson Airways flight.
+Seats together: guarantee that your party sits together on both the outbound and homeward TUI flights.
 Exact seat numbers will be given at check in.
 Prices are just £15 per adult and £7.50 per child.

 For those who have their own accommodation, return flight seats are available at extremely competitive prices starting from just £149.
 Some transfers can also be pre-booked.